 In September of that year, again while doing PR work for Sear’s radio, she met the associate editor of the Farm & Fireside National Farm Journal.
 He invited her to be the household editor for the magazine back in New York.
 She went home for a visit to Kansas, then by November 1924 had moved to New York.

 Clementine had been offered, and accepted, complete charge of her department.
 She emphasized writing stories from direct contact with farm women, as opposed to researching them in libraries.
-By 1927, she was a power-networker in her field, a member of the American Home Economics Association.
+By 1927, she was a power-networker in her field, and a member of the American Home Economics Association.
 1927 had started off sadly, though: in January, her mother back in Kansas had died.

 Clementine remained with the Farm & Fireside magazine until 1930.
 The publisher changed its name to Country Home, and there were editorial changes, to get it a larger audience beyond farming families.
 Paddleford took advantage of the changes to make a change herself.
 She got a job in June 1930 at the Christian Herald newspaper as housekeeping bureau director.
 There was a test kitchen there as well.
 In the same year, her father remarried.